 Control centers are critical facilities that play a vital role in the safe, reliable and economic performance of the entire electric grid.
-This program is targeted at construction or refurbishment of buildings to house the main and back-up control centers and all ancillary support services.
+This program, explained at pages 248 through 251 of Appendix D of the Initial Budgets, is targeted at construction or refurbishment of buildings to house the main and back-up control centers and all ancillary support services.
 The Control Center, undeniably, involves infrastructure that is critical to operating the generation and transmission systems.
-It is in the public interest to designate as CEII and CII, this program that involves remediation of an essential component of systems operations.
+It is in the public interest to designate as CEII and CI, this program that involves remediation of an essential component of systems operations.

-Sections 2.1, 2.2, 2.3, and 2.4 of the Control Center Construction & Refurbishment program provide content on the program for remediation, including the activities to be conducted.
-Id. at pages 170-171.
+Sections 2.1, 2.2, 2.3, and 2.4 of the Control Center Construction & Refurbishment program, provide content on the program for remediation, including the activities to be conducted.
+Id. at pages 248-249.
 Additionally, Section 2.5 describes the benefits of the program with reference to the primary goals, objectives and impact, and Section 2.6 identifies the risks involved in delaying the program.
-Id. at pages 171-172.
+Id. at pages 249-250.
 All of this information should be kept confidentially, as it involves the critical infrastructure and provides LUMA's assessment of its vulnerabilities and how and why to address them.

-iv.
-IT OT Telecom Systems & Networks, pages 102 through 108
+4. IT OT Telecom Systems & Networks, Appendix D, pages 164 through 170